sdmadhav/Automated-Claim-Verification/Prompt for end sem presentation sem 3.md

 Create a comprehensive academic presentation for my Master's Terminal Project (MTP) on "Enhanced Numerical Claim Verification through Question-Constrained Decomposition."
 The presentation should be professional, research-oriented, and suitable for an academic defense.

 ## Project Context
-This is a fact-checking system that improves upon the QuantEMP baseline by addressing challenges in verifying comparison-based numerical claims through better question generation, diversification, and evidence retrieval strategies.
+This is a fact-checking system that improves upon the QuanTemp baseline by addressing challenges in verifying comparison-based numerical claims through better question generation, diversification, and evidence retrieval strategies.

 ## Presentation Structure